Lip Plumping Products Are Everywhere, But Do They Actually Work?

 “Lip plumpers are very good for the short term,” says Dr. Gold.
-The best lip plumpers can also give you an idea what a longer lasting boost may look like.
+The best lip plumpers can also give you an idea what a longer-lasting boost may look like.
 (Here’s more on how to get fuller lips with lip plumper gloss.)

 For more permanent plumping, you may consider a filler like Juvederm Volbella, Juvederm, or Restylane Silk.
 “These hyaluronic acid fillers can enhance structure and volume of the lips,” Dr. Zeichner says.

 But, he cautions, bigger is not always better.
 “Make sure to visit a board certified cosmetic dermatologist to make sure you get natural-looking lips that fit your face.”